stlukey/projectEnv/README.md

 $PATH=$PATH:$PROJECT_PATH/.scripts;
 ```

-> PLEASE NOTE: This does not manage packages inside the environment such as what virtualenv does
+> PLEASE NOTE: This does not manage packages that are installed inside the environment such as what virtualenv does

 Install
 =======